Queen Elizabeth High School (Edmonton)

-Queen Elizabeth Composite High School, located in north Edmonton, Alberta, Canada, is a senior high school in the Edmonton Public Schools system.
+Queen Elizabeth High School, located in north Edmonton, Alberta, Canada, is a senior high school in the Edmonton Public Schools system.

 History

 Queen Elizabeth High School opened in the year 1958 and is named after Queen Elizabeth II.

+Queen Elizabeth High School is also one of only two schools in Alberta to be designated as a UNESCO School.

 Academic programs

 The school has advanced placement classes.
 By participating in an AP course, the student is able to enter a world of intense discussion and thought.
 AP courses give the students intellectual responsibility to think for themselves and to learn to reason, analyze, and understand.

 AP allows students to undertake college level academic learning and advance into second year college or university courses which traditionally have a much smaller enrollment.

 Upon successful completion of an AP course, students are eligible to receive university credit and/or advanced placement at over 4000 colleges and universities worldwide.

 Research shows that AP students are more likely to graduate from university with a double major and are twice as likely to pursue a Ph.D., or studies in medicine or law.

 The school has an aviation program instructing students interested in getting a private pilot license, taught by teacher/flight instructor Alan Newsome.
-The program covers a curriculum provided by Transport.
-Canada.
+The program covers a curriculum provided by Transport Canada.

 Athletics

 The school athletic teams are called the 'Queen Elizabeth Knights', and the school colours are purple and gold.
 Athletic programs at the school include: Badminton, Ball Hockey, Basketball, Cross-Country, Football, Rugby, Soccer, Swimming, Team Handball, Volleyball, Weight Training, Wrestling, and curling.

+A student led media group known as the "Knights Watch" broadcast several of the Athletics teams games on the school's YouTube channel.